-- A thick, tough outer fibrous shell
+- A tough outer fibrous shell

 - A gel-like inner disc material

-The symptoms of bulging discs can normally be managed conservatively with a regimen of non-surgical techniques.
-However, if the spinal deterioration is advanced or the symptoms simply do not respond to this treatment approach, surgery might be considered.
-At Laser Spine Institute, we proudly offer several minimally invasive, outpatient options that help our patients find relief from the symptoms of bulging discs.
-Contact us today to determine if you might be a candidate for our procedures and to request a review of your recent MRI or CT scan.
+The symptoms of bulging discs can very often be managed conservatively with a course of nonsurgical techniques such as physical therapy, medication and lifestyle changes.
+However, if weeks or months go by and conservative treatments have not brought relief, surgery might be considered.
+At Laser Spine Institute, we provide a range of minimally invasive outpatient spine surgery that helps our patients find relief from the symptoms of bulging discs and other conditions.
+Contact us today for more information and to learn about treatment options.